abeGizaw/Sudoku-DLX/README.md

 # Sudoku Solver

 ## Description
-This Sudoku Solver is a Python-based application that utilizes a backtracking algorithm to solve Sudoku puzzles.
+This Sudoku Solver is a Python-based application that utilizes 2 different algorithimgs to solve Sudoku problems.
+SudokuBackTracking.py uses a backtracking algorithm to solve Sudoku puzzles.
 It's capable of solving 9x9 Sudoku puzzles efficiently

-## Update to Desc
-The code has since been enhanced and now incorporates the Dancing Links algorithm (DLX) based on [Donald E. Knuth's paper](https://www.ocf.berkeley.edu/~jchu/publicportal/sudoku/0011047.pdf).
-With this upgrade, not only has the computation for 9x9 Sudoku puzzles become faster, but it also extends the capability to tackle larger puzzles such as 16x16 and 25x25.
+Sudoku.py incorporates the Dancing Links algorithm (DLX) based on [Donald E. Knuth's paper](https://www.ocf.berkeley.edu/~jchu/publicportal/sudoku/0011047.pdf).
+With this upgrade, not only has the computation for 9x9 Sudoku puzzles become faster, but it also extends the capability to tackle larger puzzles such as 16x16, 25x25, and 36X36.

 ## Features
 - Reads Sudoku puzzles from a text file.